monimoyd/PredictingMaskAndDepthUsingDeepLearning/README.md

 Processing are done by:

 - Data loader loads the data, while image augmentation performs augmentation of image.
-- Model is used to foreward pass through the neural network and predicts mask and .
+- Model is used to foreward pass through the neural network and predicts mask
-- Loss Function calculates loss value between ground truth of  predicted mask and ground truth mask as well as predicted depth and ground truth depth and the loss value is backpropagated through the neural network and weights of model are updated
+- Loss Function calculates loss value between predicted mask image and ground truth mask image as well as predicted depth image and ground truth depth image.
+The loss value is backpropagated through the neural network and weights of model are updated